-The fictitious input tax is a concept related to value added tax (VAT) and refers to the input tax that a company can claim for expenses that arise in connection with the purchase of goods for taxable business purposes but for which there is no invoice showing VAT.
-Normally, a company can claim the input tax shown in the invoice in the VAT statement.
-However, there are cases where there are business-related expenses but there is no invoice showing VAT.
+The fictitious input tax is a concept related to value added tax (VAT).
+It refers to the input tax that a business can claim for expenses arising from the acquisition of goods for taxable business purposes but for which no invoice with VAT stated is available.

-In Switzerland, fictitious input tax can be deducted if, as part of the entrepreneurial activity entitled to deduct input tax, an individualizable movable object is purchased and no VAT is openly passed on when withdrawing.
-The Federal Tax Administration (FTA) assumes that a non-taxable person has purchased an object with an input tax burden.
-There is therefore the right to deduct input tax on the item correctly invoiced without VAT.
+In Switzerland, the fictitious input tax deduction can be claimed when an individualisable movable item is purchased in the course of business activity entitled to input tax deduction, and no VAT is openly passed on at the time of purchase.
+The ESTV assumes that a non-taxable person purchased the item with a VAT burden so there is a right to deduct input tax on an item correctly invoiced without VAT.

-This example shows that the deduction of fictitious input taxes is not only limited to obvious objects such as motor vehicles, but can be applied more widely.
+This example shows that the fictitious input tax deduction is not limited to motor vehicles but can be applied more broadly.

-Another option for deducting fictitious input taxes is from primary production services.
+A further option exists for primary production services.
 These are generally exempt from tax (Art.
-21 (2) lit.
-26 MWSTG).
-Primary producers do not have to calculate VAT on the products obtained in the company and pass it on to their customers.
-In order to avoid a shadow tax on the products of these primary producers, taxable recipients can deduct the reduced tax rate on the invoiced amount as input tax in accordance with Article 28 (2) of the VAT Act.
-A prerequisite for this is that the provider's place of residence or business and farm buildings are located in Germany.
+21 para.
+2 lit.
+26 VAT Act).
+To avoid a shadow tax on the products of these primary producers, taxable buyers may pursuant to Art.
+28 para.
+2 VAT Act deduct the reduced tax rate on the invoiced amount as input tax provided that the service provider's residential or business address and farm buildings are located in Switzerland.

 Documentation for the deduction of fictitious input taxes

-Make sure that the sales contract clearly states the individualized aspects of the purchased item.
-If there is no sales contract, you should request a detailed invoice from the supplier or seller with details of the specific purchased items.
+1. Purchase contract and individual characteristics Make sure the purchase contract clearly states the individualised aspects of the acquired item.
+If no purchase contract exists, request a detailed invoice from the supplier specifying the purchased items.

-2. **Investment register for unsold items: ** If the purchased items are not resale items, it is also recommended to keep a detailed investment list.
-This should contain information about the time of purchase and the individual identification of the respective item.
+2. Asset register for items not intended for resale If the acquired items are not resale goods, additionally maintain a detailed asset register including the date of purchase and individual identification of each item.

 Conclusion on the fictitious input tax deduction